 For proposals that meet the mandatory requirements, FII's Evaluation Committee will review proposals and projects based on the following evaluation criteria.
 Each criteria has a percentage weighting which will influence the final score.
 Two criteria have a minimum upset score.
-Proposals that do not achieve a minimum of 5 out of 10 for Alignment with Wood First Investment Strategy and Completeness of Proposal and Business Case and Likely Future Benefits will be rejected without further consideration.
+Proposals that do not achieve a minimum of 5 out of 10 for Alignment with Wood First Investment Strategy and Business Case and Likely Future Benefits will be rejected without further consideration.

-Alignment with Wood First Investment Plan and completeness of proposal (20%)
+Alignment with Wood First Investment Plan (20%)

-- Objectives of the proposal are in line with the Wood First program strategic objectives and the priorities outlined in the Wood First program Investment Plan 2024/25. - Individual projects are clearly presented and linked to the proposal's objectives and the priority activities outlined in the Wood First program Investment Plan 2024/25. - The proposal is complete with all required information.
+- Objectives of the proposal are in line with the Wood First program strategic objectives and the priorities outlined in the Wood First program Investment Plan 2025/26. - Individual projects are in appropriate focus areas, clearly presented and linked to the proposal's objectives, the priority activities and desired outcomes outlined in the Wood First program Investment Plan 2025/26.